campa-consortium/pals/source/parameters/bend.md

 B) Bend geometry with negative bend angle.
 For the geometry shown, `g`, `angle`, `rho`, `e1`, `e2` are all negative.
-Note: The figures are drawn for zero `ref_tilt` where the rotation axis is parallel to the {math}`y`-axis.
+Note: The figures are drawn for zero `tilt_ref` where the rotation axis is parallel to the {math}`y`-axis.
 ```